-Getting your children to do their homework – it’s a struggle, isn’t it?
+Getting your children to do their homework is a struggle, isn’t it?

 It seems like everything is more important to them than homework.

-Online gaming, social media, hanging out with friends, watching TV, playing sports… the list goes on.
+Online gaming, social media, watching videos, playing sports… the list goes on.

-But it doesn’t have to be a daily struggle.
+But it doesn’t have to be a struggle.

-In this article, I’ll explain seven ways to get your children to do their homework – no complaining from them, and no nagging from you.
+In this article, I’ll explain 7 powerful ways to get your children to do their homework – no complaining from them and no nagging from you.

 1. Make it clear that it’s their homework, not yours.